BlueBuzzah/BlueBuzzah2-Firmware/docs/BLE_PROTOCOL.md

 ### Q: Why do I see `BUZZ:42:5000000:0|100` or similar messages?

 **A:** These are internal device-to-device synchronization messages between Primary and Secondary gloves.
 Your app should filter/ignore them by checking the message prefix.
 All messages (including internal ones) end with `\x04` (EOT) for reliable framing.
-Use the filtering strategy shown in the "Message Interleaving" section to ignore internal messages based on their command patterns (BUZZ, BUZZED, PARAM_UPDATE, etc.).
+Use the filtering strategy shown in the "Message Interleaving" section to ignore internal messages based on their command patterns (BUZZ, PARAM_UPDATE, etc.).

 ### Q: Why can't I change profiles during therapy?